opensciencegrid/osgconnect-portal-markdowns/README.md

 For the Payload URL, just add the following url endpoint: `https://www-dev.ci-connect.net/webhooks/github`.

+For the Content Type, select `application/json`

+For "Which events would you like to trigger this webhook", select "Just the `push` events"

+Press save and your webhook is officially set up!
+Updating the markdown files in this repo will now automatically trigger the web portal to pull the latest files from this repo and update itself accordingly.
+Instructions/guide to the relevant markdown files below.

 ## Form Descriptions:

 These markdown files pertain to the content that appears on form input pop-overs (on hover).
 For best UI/UX, each should be limited to a one sentence description if possible.

 ## Home Content: